NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - The rated efficiency value of the cooling system.
 Ignored for evaporative cooler.
    * - ``cooling_system_cooling_compressor_type``
      -
-     - "single stage", "two stage", "variable speed", "auto"
+     - "auto", "single stage", "two stage", "variable speed"
      - The compressor type of the cooling system.
 Only applies to central air conditioner.
 If not provided, the OS-HPXML default (see `Central Air Conditioner <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#central-air-conditioner>`_) is used.
    * - ``cooling_system_cooling_sensible_heat_fraction``
      - Frac